 Joel prophesies from 488 to 477 B.C. according to Bullinger.
 Evidence for Joel prophesying in the reign of Joash (837-801 B.C.) is given by some of the commentators.
 Various reasons are given for date setting but since all of these come from internal evidence, as no date is given in the book.
 Much depends upon how the reader interprets the various passages.
 We will hold to the earlier date, 9th century B.C.
+It would really depend on dating this locust swarm but those happened so frequently that narrowing it down to one incident would be very difficult.

 Some will take a post-exilic date on the theory that the word "Grecians" in 3:6 could not have been used until the time of Alexander the Great or at least the time of Artaxerxes.
-Bullinger (who accepts the late date) suggests 488-477 B.C. because in his system (see Appendix 86 in his Companion Bible) Jerusalem is destroyed in 498 B.C.
+Bullinger (who accepts the late date) suggests 488-477 B.C. because in his system1 Jerusalem is destroyed in 498 B.C.

 Joel never mentions any king in Jerusalem.
-If Jehoida the priest were in charge (2 Chronicles 24), this would explain the omission and it would also help to explain the reference to the priests in the book (1:13, 2:17).
+If Jehoida the priest was in charge (2 Chronicles 24), this would explain the omission and it would also help to explain the reference to the priests in the book (Joel 1:13, 2:17).
 Joel also avoids any reference to Israel; this leads most of the scholars to believe that Israel has already gone into captivity.
 But this reasoning has holes in it, for if Israel had gone into captivity, Sennacherib would be threatening Judah (see the reign of Hezekiah) or Nebuchadnezzar would be threatening Judah (see the reign of Zedekiah).
 Neither Syrians, Assyrians, nor Chaldeans are mentioned in Joel.
-When all the evidence is in (including several dead ends on Shishak's invasion in 1 Kings 14:25), it would appear that 885-865 is a good period in which to look for Joel's prophecies to Judah.
-(On Bullinger's calendar this would be 785 to 765.)
+When all the evidence is in (including several dead ends on Shishak's invasion in 1 Kings 14:25), it would appear that 885-865 B.C. is a good period in which to look for Joel's prophecies to Judah.2